snorlaxcwy/nc-news-fe/planning/developer-log.md

     - add link to the header
     - add margin bottom at ArticleList to fix the content hidden problem
     - sticky header

+# 6 View a list of comments associated with an article

+    - Api endpoint :/api/articles/:article_id/comments
+    - new components : CommentList + CommentCard
+    - CommentList : useParams() to take article_id, fetch comments, control loading/error state, render all the CommentCard
+    - CommentCard : fetch all single comment
+    - ArticleDetail to add <CommentList />
+    - future to correct** possible problems : comment list => infinite scroll (show more), sort comment + search comment, if votes is negative, show up dislike